Sharad Pawar demands detailed presentation on India-China border situation

 Chief of Defence Staff (CDS) Gen Bipin Rawat on Friday appeared before the Parliamentary Standing Committee on Defence, amid rising tension on the India-China border, during which senior NCP leader Sharad Pawar sought a detailed presentation on the situation.

-Sources said Pawar, a former Defence Minister, raised the issue at the meeting chaired by panel head Jual Oram, a senior BJP MP, and sought a detailed presentation on the situation on the Line of Actual Control (LAC).
+Sources said Pawar raised the issue at the meeting chaired by panel head Jual Oram, a senior BJP MP, and sought a detailed presentation on the situation on the Line of Actual Control (LAC).
 To this, the officials said they have noted the request.

 The NCP chief's demand for a detailed presentation comes days ahead of the start of Monsoon Session of Parliament and is seen as an attempt by the Opposition to raise the pitch on the issue.
 Former Congress president Rahul Gandhi, who is also a member of the Defence panel and attended the meeting, has also been questioning the government's handling of the situation.